lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ## Travel advice

 ### How to get to Oviedo

 #### By Plane

 [Asturias Airport](https://www.aena.es/en/asturias.html) is located [40 kilometres from Oviedo](https://www.google.com/maps/dir/?api=1&destination=43.56268519312678,%20-6.033475003792474) and offers direct flights to several European cities and destinations within Spain.
 Check the routes on the websites of the various operating airlines:

- has flights to and from London, Amsterdam (Schiphol), Brussels, Lisbon, Milan and Rome, Basel and Zurich, as well as several destinations in Germany.
-Within Spain, there are flights to Madrid, Barcelona, Valencia, Malaga, Alicante, Palma de Mallorca, Seville and the Canary Islands.

 - [Vueling airlines](https://www.vueling.com/en/) (Barcelona, Paris, London, Palma de Mallorca, Amsterdam, etc.)